 How do the two compare in terms of build quality?

-It doesn’t make sense to talk about the new Jaybird Tarah ‘buds in a bubble.
-We can’t avoid comparing them to the X4, especially since their release was so close to each other.
+It doesn’t make sense to talk about the new Jaybird Tarah buds in a bubble.
+We can’t avoid comparing them to the X4, especially since the releases were so close to each other.
 So what are the differences?
 Well first, there’s the general look and feel of the headphones.
-Where the X4 seems more sleek and modern, the Tarah come across almost whimsical.
+Where the X4 seems more sleek and modern, the Tarah comes across almost whimsical.
 Even the charging cradle that comes with the Tarah looks more fun compared to the utilitarian design of the one that came with the Jaybird X4.
 Granted, it’s still a charging cradle which is annoying, but I still think it’s a step in the right direction.

 The control module is also slightly bigger and has a slightly more square shape to it, but I actually like it more than the X4 because it gives the buttons more real estate making them easier to find and press when you’re wearing them.
 Not that it was hard on the X4, but it’s definitely easier on the Tarah.
 The only other difference physically I can find is the shape of the earbud housings and the ear tip nozzles.
 The Tarah even has what was arguably the standout feature in the Jaybird X4 which was the IPX7 water-resistance rating.

 It might be easier to discuss the Tarah in terms of what it doesn’t have.
 When you open the box, you won’t be greeted with the nifty carrying case that comes with the X4.
 Or with the memory foam earbuds or any of the other ear tips.
-Where the Jaybird X4 allows you to mix and match ear tips and ear wings, the Tarah come with just three hybrid tips (s, m, l).
+Where the Jaybird X4 allows you to mix and match ear tips and ear wings, the Tarah comes with just three hybrid tips (S, M, L).
 I didn’t have any issues with the fit of these, but it does mean that those with picky ears will have fewer options to play around with to find the perfect match.

 The playback controls also work perfectly and share the same controls as the X4 as well.
 The plus and minus buttons obviously control volume, but also let you skip between tracks if you hold them down.
 The middle down acts as a multifunction button for pausing/playing music, answering or ending phone calls, and activating Siri or the Google Assistant.
 Then there’s the app which is the same across all Jaybird devices.
 You can customize EQ settings and even find your headphones if you misplace them somewhere.